-Every Italian schooled in Italy has read Carlo Levy’s book Christ Stopped at Eboli.
+Every Italian schooled in Italy has read Carlo Levi’s book Christ Stopped at Eboli.

 Eboli is a town just south of Salerno in Southern Italy.
 Once you go south past Amalfi, you enter the REAL Italy.

-Carlo Levy was a doctor, a writer and painter who originally lived in Turin in the northern province of Piedmonte.
+Carlo Levi was a doctor, a writer and painter who originally lived in Turin in the northern province of Piedmonte.

 He was an outspoken opponent to the creeping Fascism during the time that Hitler and Mousellini were teaming up to unleash hell on the entire planet.